clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 Background
 **********

-Clear Linux does not, and will likely never, ship with a binary kernel module to support ZFS (zfs.ko).
+Clear Linux will not ship with a binary kernel module to support ZFS (zfs.ko).
 ZFS is licensed under the CDDL while Linux is licensed under the GPL.
 These licenses are not compatible.
 Most Linux kernel developers assert that zfs.ko cannot be distributed in binary form alongside the kernel.

-Some distributions of Linux take a different read of the CDDL / GPL issue -- most notably Canonical's Ubuntu -- and argue that a binary kernel module can be distributed alongside Linux without infringement Clear Linux does not share that view.
+Some distributions of Linux have a different opinion of the CDDL / GPL issue -- most notably Canonical's Ubuntu -- and argue that a binary kernel module can be distributed alongside Linux without infringement.
+Clear Linux does not share that view.
 Therefore zfs.ko must be built by the user under Clear Linux.

 It is worth understanding the `argument against shipping zfs.ko along